alvaro-martinez-dev/Mathematica-Notebooks/README.md

 # Mathematica-Notebooks
-Mathematica notebooks from physics degree courses
+Mathematica notebooks from some of the physics degree course.